 It’s estimated that around 20% of the UK population have some kind of criminal record.
 The Criminal Records Bureau (CRB) was set up to allow employers to run employment background checks on job applicants so they could be screened before being offered work.

 The Criminal Records Bureau (CRB) then merged with the Independent Safeguarding Authority to become the Disclosure and Barring Service (DBS).

-The check does not cover all occupations but is designed to protect children and other vulnerable sections of the community.
-This means employers can ensure that any candidate who is offered a job is suitable for the role and that nobody who comes into contact with that person is placed at risk.
+The DBS check does not cover all jobs but is designed to protect children and other vulnerable sections of the community.
+This means employers can make sure that any candidate who is offered a job is suitable for the role and that nobody who comes into contact with that person is placed at risk.

-There are various jobs where it is necessary to assess a candidates suitability by running a criminal background check.
+There are various jobs where employers assess a candidates suitability by running a criminal background check.

-There are a few different level of DBS checks, these vary depending on the nature of the role.
+There are a few different levels of DBS checks, these vary depending on the nature of the role.